 After an accident, first, check to see if anyone is injured.
 Exchange information with the other party — including name, phone number and insurance information.
 Take pictures of the scene and write notes about the time, date, place and weather conditions — you may forget details later and it will be more difficult to accurately remember what happened even a day later.

 You should also call the police to get an accident report.
-If the other person is at fault this is especially important because the driver might admit fault at the scene but say differently later.
-"If it's on the police report, it's harder for the person to change their story," says Gusner.
-If the police can't or won't respond, see about filing your own report with them after the fact.
-In some state it's required that you file a crash report with the state if police don’t respond.
+This is especially important if the other person is at fault because the driver might admit fault at the scene but say differently later.
+In some states, you must file a crash report with the state if the police don’t respond.

 Call your own insurance company and if you think the other driver’s at fault, contact his insurer as well.

-With claims on your policy, your car insurance, or your parents' if you’re listed on their policy, will likely go up at next renewal.
+With claims on your policy, your car insurance, or your parents if you’re listed on their policy, will likely go up at the next renewal.

-5. Ask about insurance discounts - "Many insurers, including Chubb, offer ‘away at school’ discounts, which are available when students are attending a college more than 100 miles away from home,” says Ray Crisci, senior vice president and worldwide automobile manager for Chubb Personal Insurance.
-“We advise parents and new college students to check with their insurance agent to see what types of discounts may be available to them," says Crisci.
+“Many insurers, including Chubb, offer ‘away at school’ discounts, which are available when students are attending a college more than 100 miles away from home,” says Ray Crisci, senior vice president and worldwide automobile manager for Chubb Personal Insurance.
+“We advise parents and new college students to check with their insurance agent to see what types of discounts may be available to them.”